snozbot/fungus/Docs/command_ref/narrative_commands.md

 Use Default Settings | System.Boolean | Use Default Settings
 Fade Duration | System.Single | Fade Duration
-Wait Until Finished | System.Boolean | Wait until the tween has finished before executing the next command Display | Fungus.Commands.StageDisplayType | Display type
+Wait Until Finished | System.Boolean | Wait until the tween has finished before executing the next command Display | Fungus.StageDisplayType | Display type

 # Conversation # {#Conversation}
 Do multiple say and portrait commands in a single block of text.
 Format is: [character] [portrait] [stage position] [: Story text]

-Defined in Fungus.Commands.Conversation
+Defined in Fungus.Conversation
 # Menu # {#Menu}
 Displays a button in a multiple choice menu

-Defined in Fungus.Commands.Menu
+Defined in Fungus.Menu

 Property | Type | Description
  --- | --- | ---